That's Governance! (2021)

 22-01-28

-It’s called Writing Nothing Down, and the aim of the game is to collectively write an Artist Contract with two decks of cards, an if deck, and a then deck.
+It’s called Writing Nothing Down, and the aim of the game is to collectively write an Artist Contract with two decks of cards, an if deck (20 cards), and a then deck (80 cards).
 It is for 2-6 players, ideally played in advance of an upcoming collaboration between an artist and host organisation.
 As an artist, you could play with representatives from the hosting arts organisation, each holding different stakes in the project (such as a Curator, a Director, a Freelance Technician, an Intern… etc).

 To start the game, each player is dealt ten cards from the then deck as their private hand.
 One card is subsequently revealed from the if deck which all players can see.
 All players propose one then card from their hand as a possible completion of the if statement, and the players collectively decide (or compromise) on which card represents the will of the group.
 An Agreement is born!